pcchenxi/skew-explore/README.md

 # Skew-Explore

 This is the repository hosting the code used for the paper Skew-Explore.
 The code contains the implementation of the Skew-Explore algorithm, 3 goal-proposing environments in Mujoco, RL algorithms including PPO, SAC, HER, and RND.
-The PointMaze environment is modified from the [rllab](https://github.com/rll/rllab), the RL algorithms are modiflied from the [stable-baselines](https://github.com/hill-a/stable-baselines) and RND is inspired by [random-network-distillation](https://github.com/openai/random-network-distillation).
+The PointMaze environment is modified from the [rllab](https://github.com/rll/rllab), the RL algorithms are modified from the [stable-baselines](https://github.com/hill-a/stable-baselines) and RND is inspired by [random-network-distillation](https://github.com/openai/random-network-distillation).

 ## Installation